Estimated reading time: 12 minutes

 The overall picture will allow you to create budget categories that fit your needs and distribute money to each.

-For example: By tracking the grocery expenses you’ve found that you spend $300 a month on food at the grocery store.
+For example, by tracking the grocery expenses, you’ve found that you spend $300 a month on food at the grocery store.

 If that number is too high for your budget because you need more money to pay your fixed bills, i.e., rent and utilities, lower the budget expenses.